E5Gonzon/E5Gonzon/README.md

 - 👋 Hi, I’m Nelson (@E5Gonzon).
-- 👀 I’m interested in learing front end web developement.
+- 👀 I’m interested in learing front end web developement, with the goal of becoming a full-stack web developer.
 - 🌱 I’m currently learning The Complete Web Developer: Zero to Mastery Course.
-- 💞️ I’m looking to collaborate on projects to help me become more proficient at web developement.
+- 💞️ I’m looking to collaborate on projects to help me become a more proficient programer.
 - 📫 How to reach me via email at gonzon22@gmail.com.

 About Me:
 *Eight years in the United States Marine Corps January 2000 - January 2008.
-Honorably discharged Veteran, with two deployments.
-Meritorously promoted twice.
-Selected for Platoon Leaders Course and completed Officer Candidate School Quantico VA, *Worked in Hospitality and Hospitality management from 2007 - 2021.
+*Honorably discharged Veteran, with two deployments.
+*Meritorously promoted twice.
+Selected for Platoon Leaders Course and completed Officer Candidate School Quantico VA,

+*Worked in Hospitality and Hospitality management from 2007 - 2021.

 <!---